 You’ll also be able to put a smaller tub in your corner installation, which saves you on costs, as smaller tubs are more affordable.

 This type of corner walk-in tub installation will raise the selling value of your property, as you’re adding value by utilizing previously unused bathroom space.
 So not only are you saving money with this installation, you’ll make money from it if you ever want to sell!

 This option won’t work too well for people who need a bariatric or wheelchair-access tub, because entering and exiting the bathtub will be difficult when it’s in a corner position.

 Empty bathroom corners with a walk-in tub installed to turn the space into a versatile soaking and hydrotherapy area for seniors.
 Plus it increases the value of your property.

 Top mount installations involve putting a slip-resistant seat and floor system into an existing shower stall, or any space that can be used for sit-down showering.

 This requires discarding some bathroom floor tiles and sinking the shower stall into space.
 Then, the gap between the shower, floor, and walls is closed with a waterproof sealant.

 A senior will be able to step safely into these low-threshold showers and sit, without having to lift their leg over a high step, or stand while they shower.
 Wheelchair-bound people will be able to slide with ease onto the seat.

 Advantages of top-mount style installations

 These can easily fit into an existing shower stall without too much messy remodeling.
 Seniors and the disabled will be able to use these safe showers with little to no help.
-The importance of independent bathing for seniors and disabled people to enhance quality of life, can’t be overstressed!
+The importance of independent bathing for seniors and disabled people to enhance the quality of life, can’t be overstressed!